 Please note: Students may request revised final exams if they have three exams in one 24-hour period or two exams at the same time.
-Final exam schedule revision request forms are available at the Registrar's Office and must be handed in by Monday, November 29, 2010 (Fall semester) or Monday, April 4, 2011 (Spring semester).
+Final exam schedule revision request forms are available at the Registrar's Office and must be handed in by Monday, November 28, 2011 (Fall semester).
 If you do not have your request in by this date, all exams within a 24-hour period will have to be written as scheduled.
 If you have two exams at the same time, you will be given four hours to write both exams.